Kirk Cousins 49ers Trade Rumors: Washington Redskins, San Francisco 49ers Deal?

 Kirk Cousins-49ers trade rumors have started to take over social media.
 A Washington Redskins trade with the San Francisco 49ers could net a high selection in the 2017 NFL Draft if a deal for the veteran quarterback is completed.
 A problem for the Redskins in these trade rumors is that the 49ers would hold all the leverage when it comes to negotiating a deal.
-Without signing Cousins to a long-term contract, he might not have as much value in any trade scenarios.
+Without signing Cousins to a long-term contract, he might not have as much value in any trade scenario.

 In regard to Kirk Cousins’ contract situation, a report by USA Today stated that the Washington Redskins once again placed a franchise tag on the quarterback.
 What this means is that Cousins’ salary will be roughly $24 million for the 2017 NFL season.
 It also opens a window of time where the two sides can negotiate a long-term deal before the season begins.
 Cousins and the Redskins have until July 15 to put something else in place.
 This time they used an exclusive franchise tag, though, so no other team can open negotiations with him.